 Keep in mind that you’ll want additional flour for sprinkling and you may need to adjust your total flour depending on the consistency of your starter.
-My starter follows a 1:1 ratio of flour to water, using all-purpose flour.
-I’ve tried this recipe with a whole wheat starter and I needed a lot more flour to get the consistency I wanted.
+My all-purpose flour starter follows a 1:1 ratio of flour to water.
+However, I’ve tried this recipe with a whole wheat starter, and I needed a lot more flour to get the consistency I wanted, almost a whole cup.

 You’ll need a few kitchen basics to make sourdough discard bread:

 - Dutch Oven

 *You can make this recipe without a standing mixer.
 I find it faster and easier to use a mixer with this recipe, but if you want to knead it by hand, you can!

 **Don’t have a proofing basket?
 No problem!
 You can let your dough rise in a bowl lined with a floured tea towel.